-Finalists will be invited to present their projects at the UN Commission for Social Development, February 2014 at United Nations Headquarters.
-Competition is organized in support of Habitat III.
-Millennium Development Goals (MDGs).
-Habitat Agenda, and the post-2015 Development Agenda.
+Finalists will be invited to present their projects at the 54th Session of the United Nations Commission for Social Development, February 2016, United Nations and during Habitat III.
 Exhibitions will follow in China and Brazil and other UN regional and world venues.
-Winners will receive: First Prize US \$10.000: Second Prize US \$5.000.
-Third Prize US \$2,500.
+Winners will receive: First Prize US \$10,000; Second Prize US \$5,000, Third Prize US \$2,500.
 At the discretion of the jury there can also be Honorable Mentions.
 All project submissions will be recognized with a certificate acknowledging participation.